What Pricing on Value Actually Tests

 In other firms, the shift makes things worse.
 Proposals swap a calculation of hours for a fixed fee, but the motions behind the change don't change.
 Clients still negotiate as if they're buying time.
 Engagements are scoped from scratch on every deal, teams still estimate in hours, and profitability still depends on how efficiently people are deployed against the fee.
 The pricing label changed.
 The model generating the price didn't.
 Revenue stays tethered to the capacity of the people delivering the work.

-What separates these outcomes is how well the agency’s value is defined and operational.
+What separates these outcomes is how well the agency has defined what makes it uniquely valuable, and how that value is made operational across the firm.

-When value is sharply defined and embedded in how people think and work, and is visible across all external commercial touchpoints, price conversations with clients and procurement become a discussion about their perception of what a fair balance between value creation and value capture looks like.
+When value is sharply defined and embedded in how people think and work, and is made visible across all external commercial touch points, price conversations with clients and procurement change.
+They become a discussion about what a fair balance between value creation and value capture looks like.

-When value hasn't been defined, pricing on value becomes a credibility conversation.
+When value hasn't been defined and operationalized, pricing on value becomes a credibility conversation.
 The agency is asking clients to pay for something it can't consistently name, prove, or measure.
-Clients and procurement push for cost data to justify the investment compared to similar-looking firms and industry benchmarks for similar work.
+In response, savvy clients and procurement push for cost data to justify the investment compared to similar-looking firms and use industry benchmarks to compare the price of deliverables.
 That's a different problem.
 It requires different work.

 Two Problems That Look Identical Until You Try to Fix Them

-A value model problem is a failure to define the value the firm produces from the client's perspective — and to build the agency around that definition.
+A value model problem is a failure to define the value the firm produces from the client's perspective—and to build the agency around that definition.
 The firm hasn't established what it does differently that clients can't get elsewhere or replicate internally.
 No fee structure resolves this.
 The problem isn't how the firm charges.
-The problem is that it's pricing against a definition of value the market views as commoditized — hours, effort, and deliverables similar to other firms.
-Price and efficiency become the only levers left, and neither compounds from deal to deal.
+The problem is that it's pricing against a definition of value the market views as commoditized—hours, capabilities, and deliverables.
+Price and efficiency become the only levers left.

 Both problems surface in the same place: stalled negotiations, compressed margins, pricing conversations that feel harder than they should.
-Conflating them is the most expensive misdiagnosis an agency can make, because a pricing intervention applied to a value model problem deepens the constraint while creating the appearance of progress, and reinforces the agency's doubt that clients want anything other than a time-based model.
+Conflating them is the most expensive misdiagnosis an agency can make, because a pricing fix applied to a value model problem deepens the issue while creating the appearance of progress, and eventually, it reinforces the agency's doubt that clients want anything other than a time-based model.

 The Test That Separates Them

 If the answer includes custom scoping on every engagement, unpredictable delivery, dependence on senior talent to execute work that should be systematized, or difficulty articulating why the firm is distinctly valuable, pricing isn't the constraint.
-Those are value model problems, and no pricing model resolves them.
+Those are value model problems.

 The Pricing Lever Is the Default for a Reason

-Value model problems live across the firm — how the agency defines its uniqueness, what it sells, how it delivers, and what it measures.
-They force questions most agencies haven't answered: what makes us distinctly valuable, and what has to be true internally for clients to see and believe it?
-They require building something, not just describing it.
-Which is precisely why a rational leader under pressure reaches for the pricing lever first — it's contained, it's controllable, and it doesn't threaten the existing beliefs across the firm.
+Value model problems live across the firm—how the agency defines its uniqueness, what it sells, how it delivers, and what it measures.
+They force questions most agencies haven't answered: what is different about the firm, and what has to be true internally for clients to see and believe it?
+Solving these problems requires change across the firm with involvement from many others.
+Which is precisely why a rational leader under pressure reaches for the pricing lever first—it's controllable, and it doesn't threaten the existing beliefs or change how others work.
 Even when they sense the real problem, it's a harder diagnosis to explain and harder still to get others to act on.
 They alone can change how the firm prices.
-They alone can not change the agency’s positioning or value proposition, it’s offerings, or the operating model.
+They alone can not change the agency’s value proposition, it’s offerings, or the operating model.

 The Sequence That Ends the Pricing Problem

 The firms that resolve this don't begin with pricing.
-They start by getting alignment across strategy, creative, account management, and leadership on a single operational definition of where the firm's value comes from — not a positioning statement, not a tagline, but a working answer reflecting the firm's expertise, the problems it's uniquely qualified to solve, its differentiated offerings, and the measurable impact it creates.
-That alignment is harder than any pricing conversation.
-It requires the business to name what it's uniquely capable of producing and build the commercial architecture around that.
+They start by establishing alignment across strategy, creative, account management, and leadership on a single operational definition of where the firm's value comes from—not a positioning statement, not a tagline, but a commercial system that reflects the firm's expertise, the problems it's uniquely qualified to solve, its differentiated offerings, and the measurable impact it creates.
+Gaining that alignment is harder than any pricing conversation.

 Not sure which problem you're dealing with?
 The Value Model Diagnostic tells you where your model is constrained and what to address first.